5 Maths Tricks Or Bad Habits We Should No Longer Be Teaching Primary School Pupils in KS2

 Try telling that to a child who has worked it out for themselves without you ever having to utter the forbidden phrase.

-As primary teachers, as the EEF says, we need to model good conceptual understanding in all our maths lessons, rather than relying on tricks that work but don’t help children to have an understanding of the ‘why’ and the ‘how’.
+As primary teachers, following the recommendations from the EEF’s report on improving mathematics at KS2 we need to model good conceptual understanding in all our maths lessons, rather than relying on easy maths tricks that work but don’t help children to have an understanding of the ‘why’ and the ‘how’.

 Maths trick 1: Using a written calculation when a mental one would do